garrandall/popular-music-data/tracks/this-bitter-earth-dinah-washington.md

 But while a voice within me cries
 I'm sure someone may answer my call
 And this bitter earth
-Ooh, may not, oh, be so bitter after all
+Oh may not, oh, be so bitter after all